 - 1. You can assign a maximum of 26 individual drive letters to a host running a Windows operating system.
-However, both Windows 2000 and Windows 2003 support submounting drives as directories within other drives. - 2.
-SDD and SDDDSM for Windows actually support 16 paths per VDisk, but the SAN Volume Controller supports only a maximum of eight paths to support a reasonable path-failover time.
+However, Windows 2000 Server, Windows Server 2003, and Windows Server 2008 support submounting drives as directories within other drives. - 2.
+SDD and SDDDSM for Windows support 16 paths per VDisk, but the SAN Volume Controller supports only a maximum of eight paths, to support a reasonable path-failover time.

-SDD dynamic pathing on hosts running Windows 2000 Server and Windows Server 2003 operating systems
+SDD dynamic pathing on hosts running the Windows 2000 Server and Windows Server 2003 operating systems